JorgeX/gatsby-theme-novela/README.md

 # Data Sources

-With the flexibility of Gatsby, Novela is able to pull for different data sources to fit your need.
+With the flexibility of Gatsby, Novela is able to pull different data sources to build your website.
 Right now we support Contentful and your local file system.
-All data sources can be combined together or used individually.
+All data sources can be combined together or used seperately.

 ### Local

-The default data source for Novela.
+Local is the default data source for Novela.
 Write MDX and YAML in order to generate posts and authors.
 This is the fastest and simplist way to get started.

 To learn how to use the local file system the [Installation](#installation) steps.